-This bit enables/disables the automatic reset of the BAT and ALM status bits only.
-When ARST bit is set to "1", these status bits are reset to "0" after a valid read of the respective status register (with a valid STOP condition).
-When the ARST is cleared to "0", the user must manually reset the BAT and ALM bits.
+This bit enables/disables the automatic reset of the BAT and ALM, EVT status bits only.
+When ARST bit is set to "1", these status bits are reset to "0" after a valid read of the Status Register (with a valid STOP condition).
+When the ARST is cleared to "0", the user must manually reset the BAT, ALM, and EVT bits.